 International election observation plays an important role in the promotion of democratisation, human rights and the rule of law.
 The Department maintains a roster of observers who are available to participate in election observation missions.
 We nominate observers to missions organised, in the main, by the EU and the OSCE.

-A new election observation roster was established in January 2019.
+The current election roster was established in January 2019.
 The roster selection process has now concluded.
 A number of applicants contacted the Department with questions about the 2018 roster mustering process.
-Further information is available in the Composite Response .
+Further information is available in the Composite Response.
 The Department does not accept applications for election observer missions from members of the public who have not been shortlisted to the roster.

 A listing of the elections to which the Department has sent observers since 2013 is available here.
-We will update this listing periodically.Download PDF (467KB)
+We will update this listing periodically.Download PDF (474KB)

 Election observation by independent observers has become an important way of supporting countries during the transition to democracy.

 Learn more about Ireland’s commitment to human rights